Drug Crimes

 What the officer seized is not an illegal drug.

-A skilled defense attorney can analyze the facts of your case to determine the most appropriate strategy.
+A skilled criminal defense attorney can analyze the facts of your case to determine the most appropriate strategy.

 Drug Diversion Programs